 The application is examined by a member of the legal department of the Austrian Patent Office (Rechtsabteilung).
 Trade mark applications cannot be rejected on the grounds that prior trade mark applications or registrations exist.
-The Trade Mark Protection Act does not provide for an opposition procedure for holders of prior rights.
-However, the Patent Office forwards to the applicant a record of all prior registrations and pending applications for identical or similar trade marks.
-The applicant can choose to withdraw the application or uphold it by paying the protection fee.
+However, any right holder of a prior trade mark may file an opposition against the registration of a younger trade mark being identical or similar within three months of publication of registration.